Bada-S/sprint-3.1/DS_unit3_sprint1_challenge.md

   slightly different things running on all of them.
 How could containers help us improve this situation?

+  A container such as docker is a tool used to automate the set up of a programming environment.
+Containers are useful because it can store all required dependencies and be run on other computers without running into issues.
+This tool is often used to standardize environments

 Answer both of these questions (baseline ~5 sentences) here in text.

 ### Part 8 - Turn it in!